sanyi0411/Raspberry_pi_tutorials/How to install OpenCV/README.md

 ![](images/8.png)

-### 4. Run a test to see everything works the way it should be
+### 4. Run a test to see everything works the way it should

 - Copy this code to main:
 ```C++